Introduction

 Vesque von Püttlingen remained for several years Berlioz’s closest friend and correspondent in Vienna: the two men evidently developed a good personal relationship, and Berlioz remembered fondly the warm family environment and welcome that Vesque had provided to him and to Marie Recio during their stay.
 Over the coming years the two maintained contact steadily and exchanged news (CG nos.
 1007, 1016, 1046, 1144, 1394).
 In November 1847 Berlioz mentioned to Vesque the possibility of performing the Damnation of Faust in Vienna (CG no. 1144), but nothing came of this for the time being.
 In 1851 Vesque wrote again to Berlioz, sending him an album of melodies; Berlioz responded warmly: ‘I often think of you, and all the signs of affection which you gave me during my stay in Vienna remain present in my mind and dear as though I had received them only yesterday’ (CG no. 1394, 31 March).
 Not long after Berlioz mentioned the album of melodies favourably in the Journal des Débats (13 April 1851), and the following year he mentioned also the performance of an opera by Vesque at Weimar (11 August 1852).
 But after this time there is no further trace of any correspondence between the two men.

-But Berlioz remained in contact with Vienna.
+Nevertheless Berlioz remained in contact with Vienna.
+The length of his first visit, the numerous concerts he gave there and the impact they had, ensured that subsequently Vienna would continue to show interest in his music.
 In the summer and autumn of 1855 Berlioz was apparently approached to conduct a series of concerts there, but he seems to have turned down the offer (CG nos.
 1995-6, 2029, 2032).
 In October 1856 he was consulted about a projected performance of the Queen Mab scherzo by the Vienna Philharmonic Society.
 He sent detailed instructions to the conductor Karl Eckert, who wrote to him after the performance on 7 December, which seems to have been a great success: the scherzo was encored (CG nos.
 2181-2, 2190, cf. 2527).
 In January 1858 the emperor of Austria sent Berlioz a diamond ring on the occasion of the publication of the Te Deum (CG no. 2270).

 October: the Vienna Philharmonic Society invites Berlioz to conduct the Damnation of Faust (initially planned for November, but the performance was postponed till December)